Frequently Asked Questions

 Your driver’s license or state-issued ID.
 Your pistol (if you already own one) and 50 rounds of ammo.
 Eye and ear protection is required on the range (ear protection is provided).
 If you already own a hand gun, please bring it to the class.
 If you do not own one, we will provide the handgun and needed ammo for your CWL class.
 Those participating in advanced classes also have the option to use our handgun with arrangements.

 If you do not yet own a handgun, one can be provided.
-If you purchase your ammo from us, we will provide a handgun, or a rental of $15 for the day.
+If you purchase your ammo from us, we will provide a handgun, or a there is a $20 rental for the day.

 Yes, our company trains at several different ranges, each having their own cost.
 As a result, we cannot include the range fee in our class fee.
 Range fees vary typically from $10 to $25 for the entire day.
 Your instructor will notify you of your range fee in the information email about your class.
 Example: in the Gainesville area, the typical range fee is $20.
 Since we train at many locations throughout the Southeast US, range fees differ.
 Your range fee will be explained once you register for a class.